kaleido-io/kaleido-sdk-go/README.md

   url: https://console.kaleido.io/api/v1
   key: <your API Key>
 ```
 To establish your organizational identity in the registry service, you can run the following command to easily configure your yaml file.
+You may have to run ```chmod +x configureYaml``` before you run the following command:
 ```
 ./configureYaml "https://console.kaleido.io/api/v1" "<your API key>" "<your on-chain registry service ID(last portion of the dashboard url)>" "<a fully-qualified node endpoint>"
 ```